ravgotrasahil/ravgotrasahil-github.io/teaching/r/gonefishing/gonefishing.md

     abline(lm1, lwd=3, col='orange')

 ![](gonefishing_files/figure-markdown_strict/unnamed-chunk-11-1.png)
+Each time, you should see a slightly different fitted line, reflecting the variability from sample to sample.
+The line from the sample should be close to the true population line, but they won't be exactly the same.

-Let's use the same approach as above to look at the sampling distribution of the least-squares estimator from a sample of size 30.
+Next, let's use the same approach as above to look at the sampling distribution of the least-squares estimator from a sample of size 30.
-This time instead of the sample mean of the weight, we'll collect the intercept and slope of the least-squares line.
+This time we'll collect the intercept and slope of the least-squares line, rather than the sample mean of the weight.

     my_fishing_year = do(365)*{
       fishing_trip = sample(gonefishing, n_fish)